Lidar data tools for RTB

 Disable the “follow roads” toggle and make the GPX nicely follow the middle of the road.
 When ready, export the GPX and give it a meaningful name.
 Put it together with your lidar file into some working folder (let’s say c:\elevation-data).
 If the lidar files are not merged, put them in a subfolder (let say c:\elevation-data\tiles).
 Whether merged or not: files must be in .copc.laz format!

 Now we need to setup a Python environment.
 Download and install the latest Miniconda, a lightweight Python installation.
 Keep default values during installation.
 In the start menu, find “Anaconda Prompt (miniconda3).
 A command line interface will open.
 Go to your working folder (cd c:\elevation-data).
-Now copy-paste following commands to install needed python libraries:
+Now copy-paste following command to install required python libraries:

-pip install geopandas shapely numpy pandas pyproj matplotlib tqdm
+conda install conda-forge::pdal gpxpy geopandas shapely numpy pandas pyproj matplotlib

 Download and extract the points extraction script into this folder.
 Edit the .ini file using notepad(++) and set the right filenames and parameters – do pay attention to coordinate system/EPSG code!
 All settings are explained in the .ini comments.
 Save the .ini file and launch the script by copy-pasting this command: